 Payment terms to Adimab include a one-time upfront technology access fee in the tens of thousands and payments for research support.
 Adimab is entitled to additional fees of up to a maximum of \$0.4 million on a program-by-program basis for the achievement of certain technical milestones, one of which was met and the Company paid \$0.2 million in April 2017.
 Upon the Company's exercise of an option for an exclusive development and commercialization license, with respect to a target, the Company is required to make a low single digit million-dollar payment to Adimab for each exercised option.
 In August 2018, the Company paid a \$1.0 million nonrefundable fee to exercise an option to acquire certain licenses from Adimab.
 One of the antibodies licensed under the Adimab Agreement is now what the Company refers to as EOS-448.
-In addition, on a per target basis, the Company may be required to pay development, regulatory and commercial milestones totaling up to an aggregate of \$42.8 million for the first three products and additional milestone payments up to \$13.5 million for each additional product.
+In February 2021, the Company entered into an amendment to the Adimab Agreement (the Amended Adimab Agreement).
+The Amended Adimab Agreement specifies different milestone payments for new products that are derived from research programs beginning after February 22, 2021 (the New Products).
+For New Products, on a per target basis, the Company may be required to pay development, regulatory and commercial milestone payments totaling up to an aggregate of \$45.8 million for the first three products and additional milestone payments up to

+\$14.5 million for each additional product.
+As of the date of these condensed consolidated financial statements, the Company has not pursued any additional targets under the Adimab agreement that could potentially result in such milestone payments.
 The Company will pay Adimab low to mid single-digit percentage royalties on a country-by-country and product-by-product basis, on worldwide net product sales of licensed products.
 Royalties are payable on a licensed product-by-licensed product and country-by-country basis until the later of (i) expiration of the last valid claim of a licensed patent right that covers such licensed product in such country, and (ii) ten years following the first commercial sale of such licensed product in such country.
 To date, the Company has paid a total of \$3.4 million to Adimab under the Adimab Agreement.